DamienVesper/DamienVesper/README.md

 <!-- Descriptor !-->
 <p align="center">
-  I am a fullstack Javascript developer and accessibility specialist that tinkers with Node.js projects as well as websites in my spare time, originally starting as a web developer focusing on responsive web design late 2015, and then later moving on to serverside content within Node.js late 2019.
-  Additionally, I am an enthusiastic <a href="https://nitrotype.com/racer/DamienVesper">typist</a>, tech nerd, and <a href="https://lichess.org/@/DamienVesper">chess geek</a>.
+  I am a fullstack Javascript developer developing browser-based games and websites, while specializing in accessibility issues.
+I have a background in system administration, learning how to program since 2015, and also like to play <a href="https://lichess.org/@/DamienVesper">chess</a> in my spare time.
 </p>
 <br>